« View All Posts

 Reduce energy costs by insulating your whole house

-Both injection foam and blown-in cellulose can be installed in existing walls through similar methods.
+Both injection foam and blown-in cellulose can be installed in existing walls similarly.

-First a row of siding is removed and then a hole is drilled into each stud cavity.
-The insulation material is then injected or blown-in until crews know the cavity is full.
+First, a row of siding is removed, and a hole is drilled into each stud cavity.
+The insulation material is then injected or blown in until the cavity is full.

-The hole is then plugged and the siding is replaced.
+Afterwards, the hole is plugged, and the siding is replaced.

-For homes with brick exterior, a hole is drilled into the mortar at the top, middle, and bottom of each cavity.
-The insulation is installed and the holes are filled.
+For brick exteriors, holes are drilled into the mortar, insulation is installed, and then the holes are filled.

 Making the Best Insulation Choice for Your Existing Walls

-The choice is yours now to decide if dense-pack cellulose or injection foam is the better fit for your existing wall insulation needs.
+Now it's up to you to decide if blown-in cellulose or injection foam is the better fit for your existing wall insulation needs.

-If you want to learn even more about the benefits of foam insulation, check out our Learning Center.
-If you have decided injection foam is the best fit and live in Michigan’s Lower Peninsula, give us a call at 866-900-3626 for a free estimate, or fill out the form on our website.
+If you want to learn more about the benefits of foam insulation, check out our Learning Center.
+If you've decided injection foam is the way to go and you're in Michigan's Lower Peninsula or the greater Toledo area, give us a call at 866-900-3626 for a free estimate, or fill out the form on our website.

 Related Articles